On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Boundary conditions in the variational principle on the ground of Newtonian dynamics

 \subsubsection{Second-order time derivative systems}

 The action integral for the systems is given as follows:

-where $\ddot{q}^{i}$s are second-order time derivative of $q^{i}$s.
-There are three possibilities to take the first variation of the action integral with respect to (a) the position coordinates $q^{i}$, (b) the velocity coordinates $\dot{q}^{i}$, and (c) the acceleration coordinates $\ddot{q}^{i}$.
+where $\ddot{q}^{i}$s are second-order time derivatives of $q^{i}$s.
+There are three possibilities to take the first-order variation of the action integral with respect to (a) the position coordinates $q^{i}$, (b) the velocity coordinates $\dot{q}^{i}$, and (c) the acceleration coordinates $\ddot{q}^{i}$.

 Let us consider the first case (a).
 The first-order variation is computed as follows: